bldl/emplace-spidermonkey/week35/report27-08.md

 - start implementing `emplace`
 - todo for the polyfill (// Todo: verify that callback is callable)
 - make a 1-page summary of the old vs. new version
-- use ChatGPT to answer: TODO: Design question: Should the callback function take the key as an argument?
+- TODO: Design question: Should the callback function take the key as an argument?

 - implement Jonas's spec of f(key, value) in SpiderMonkey
 - write the spec for the other function